nf-core/pixelator/docs/usage.md

 You can also generate such `YAML`/`JSON` files via [nf-core/launch](https://nf-co.re/launch).

 > [!NOTE]
-> By default, processes from nf-core/pixelator will the path defined in `TMPDIR` to store temporary file.
+> By default, processes from nf-core/pixelator will use the path defined in `TMPDIR` to store temporary file.
 If this variable is not defined, they will fallback to `/tmp`.

 ### Updating the pipeline